leon-ai/blog.getleon.ai/content/blog/what-happened-on-may-2021-for-leon/index.md

 ## The Progress on the CLI

 As Leon requires several prerequisites to get running, it can quickly become a hassle for some people to spend time to install them.
+We already have a Dockerfile that can help with this, but not everyone wish to use Docker.

 That's where we'll leverage from the first version of the CLI.
 It will allow us to install all these prerequisites at once, supporting Linux, Windows and macOS.

 In the future, this CLI will become an even more important piece of the Leon ecosystem as new commands will be implemented to make a better use of Leon.

 The first version of the CLI focus exclusively on the setup of Leon.
-And it moving forward well!
+And it's moving forward well!

-I let [Divlo](https://github.com/Divlo) and [Arthur](https://github.com/ArthurDelamare) tell us more about it as they are the heroes working on this essential piece.
+I let Divlo and Arthur tell us more about it as they are the heroes working on this essential piece.

 ### What Has Been Done

-👋 Hey, I'm [Divlo](https://github.com/Divlo), a Full Stack developer that love open source.
+👋 Hey, I'm [Divlo](https://github.com/Divlo), a Full Stack developer who loves open source.

-Talking about open source, we're currently working hard to achieve the goal of **making easier the installation of Leon** for newcomers, we prefer to prepare the basic features first before releasing the **public version in open source**.
+We're currently working hard to achieve the goal of **making the installation of Leon much easier** for newcomers, we prefer to prepare the basic features first before to **open source the first version**.

 To arouse your curiosity and while you wait for this new version, I will show you some **features that has already been done**.
-Don't forget that the best place to follow the progress and the future of Leon is on the [Trello](https://trello.com/c/GDwCseLi/106-%E2%9C%A8-100-beta5-cli-100).
+Don't forget that the best place to follow the progress and the future of Leon is on the [roadmap](https://trello.com/c/GDwCseLi/106-%E2%9C%A8-100-beta5-cli-100).

 The most intuitive and first command that we had to do is a help command.
-You would be able to run `leon` or `leon --help` and you will get this awesome output, to know how to use the Command Line Interface (CLI).
+You would be able to run `leon` or `leon --help` and you will get this awesome output, to know how to use the CLI:

 ![Leon Command Line Interface Help](./leon-cli-help.png)

-Casually, just by showing you this screenshot, it gives you a lot of information of what the Command Line Interface (CLI) is able to do.
+Casually, just by showing you this screenshot, it gives you a lot of information of what the CLI is able to do.

-As you can see, there is this `leon create birth` command, it will automatically install all the requirements needed and the source code of Leon in the right place, it doesn't matter the operating system you are using, it should work on Windows, macOS and Linux with no problems, it is as simple as that (at least for you, our users 😅)!
+As you can see, there is this `leon create birth` command, it will automatically install all the requirements and the source code of Leon at the right place.
+Whatever the operating system you are using, it should work on Windows, macOS and Linux with no trouble, it is as simple as that!

 **Fun Fact**: By using this command, you give birth to Leon, not only you install him on your local machine, but you bring him to life too! 👶